mrworld196wide/mrworld196wide/README.md

 ### 👨‍💻 Who am I?
-### I am a 2nd Year Student at NIIT University currently pursuing my Bachelors in Computer Science Engineering.
+### I am a sophomore at NIIT University currently pursuing my Bachelors in Computer Science Engineering.
 As of now all I wanna do is learn

 Skills: C++ / JAVA  / PYTHON / JS / HTML / CSS